aymericbeaumet/blog/_posts/2021-02-13-prevent-chromedp-chromium-zombie-processes-from-stacking.md

 ```

 Reading this teaches us we could pass a comma-separated list of PID to `-g`,
-which enables to only call `pkill` once by passing both the PPID and the PID at
+which enables to only call _pkill_ once by passing both the PGID and the PID at
 the same time.
 But the second part of the description is actually much more
-interesting: by passing `0` we ask `pkill` to infer for us what is the current
+interesting: by passing `-g 0` we ask _pkill_ to infer for us what is the current
-process group PID.
+process group ID.
 That greatly simplifies the code by moving this
 responsability out of Go.

-Which gives us:
+### The solution

+By applying this to our piece of code, we reach this solution:

 ```go
 func main() {